Andreeadrg/Andreeadrg/README.md

 - 👋 Hi, I’m @Andreeadrg
-- 👀 I’m interested in coding and engineering design
+- 👀 I’m interested in coding, engineering design and in art illustrations
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning HTML/SCSS/CSS
-- 💞️ I’m looking to collaborate on projects based on front-end/ Python 3
+- 💞️ I’m looking to collaborate on projects based on front-end
 - 📫 How to reach me via email andreeaadrg1@gmail.com

 <!---